Thursday, May 29, 2014

 The arena seats 7,316 people, but for special events can be expanded to 10,721.
-The NCAA hosted what would later be called the Final Four here in 1940 (Indiana over Kansas), ’41 (Wisconsin over Washington State), ’42 (Stanford over Dartmouth, ’53 (Indiana over Kansas), ’55 (Bill Russell's San Francisco over Tom Gola's LaSalle), ’57 (North Carolina over Kansas, Wilt Chamberlain losing in triple overtime), ’61 (Cincinnati over Ohio State's defending champs including Jerry Lucas and John Havlicek (1961, their defending champion Ohio State getting shocked by cross-State rival Cincinnati) and John Wooden (1964, completing an undefeated season with Walt Hazzard and Gail Goodrich and starting his UCLA dynasty).
+The NCAA hosted what would later be called the Final Four here in 1940 (Indiana over Kansas), ’41 (Wisconsin over Washington State), ’42 (Stanford over Dartmouth, ’53 (Indiana over Kansas), ’55 (Bill Russell's San Francisco over Tom Gola's LaSalle), ’57 (North Carolina over Kansas, Wilt Chamberlain losing in triple overtime), ’61 (Cincinnati over Ohio State's defending champs including Jerry Lucas and John Havlicek) and ’64 (John Wooden starting his UCLA dynasty by beating Duke and completing an undefeated season with Walt Hazzard and Gail Goodrich).

 * Kemper Arena.
 Built in 1974, it immediately began hosting 2 major league sports teams – neither of which lasted very long.
 The NBA’s Kansas City Kings played here until 1985, when they moved to Sacramento.
 The NHL’s Kansas City Scouts were the ne plus ultra – or should that be ne minus ultra? – of expansion teams, lasting only 2 seasons before moving in 1976 to become the Colorado Rockies – and then again in 1982 to become the New Jersey Devils.
 A few minor league hockey teams have played here since, but its only current tenant is the American Royal show.

 Kansas City is still, in a way, Harry Truman's town.
 The 33rd President, serving from April 12, 1945 to January 20, 1953, was born in nearby Lamar, and grew up in nearby Independence.
 He opened his Presidential Library and Museum in 1957, and frequently hosted events there until a household accident in 1964 pretty much ended his public life.

-Upon his death in 1972, he was buried in the Library’s courtyard; his wife Elizabeth “Bess” Truman followed him in 1982, at age 97, to date the oldest former First Lady; and their only child, Margaret Truman Daniel, was laid to rest there in 2008.
+Upon his death in 1972, he was buried in the Library’s courtyard; his wife Bess, born Elizabeth Wallace, followed him in 1982, at age 97, to date the oldest former First Lady; and their only child, Margaret Truman Daniel, was laid to rest there in 2008.
 Currently, the Library is run by his only grandchild, Clifton Truman Daniel.

 500 West U.S. Highway 24, Independence.
 Number 24X bus to Osage & White Oak Streets, and then 4 blocks north on Osage and 3 blocks west on Route 24.
 The Truman Home – actually the Wallace House, as Bess’ family always owned it – is nearby at 219 N. Delaware Street.
 Same bus.